Food and Drink of Afghanistan

 Lunch/Dinner

-The biggest meal of the day for Afghans is traditionally lunch, however there usually isn't much of a difference between the two meals, they’ll just be different sizes.
+The biggest meal of the day for Afghans is traditionally lunch, however there usually isn't much of a difference between lunch and dinner, they’ll just be different sizes.
 There are three main dishes that you'll be able to find almost everywhere for either meal.
 Afghans love these dishes and thus you'll end up eating a lot of them.
 They’re all delicious, but by the end of a week or two you’ll be quite happy to get a bit of variety back.

 Mantu